dag-andersen/kubernetes-reference-highlighter/README.md

 ## Issues and feature requests

-Please open an issue on GitHub if you experience any issues or have ideas for future features.
+Please open an issue on GitHub if you experience any issues or have ideas for features.